 According to the U.S. Bureau of Labor and Statistics (BLS), the average annual salary for any veterinarian in 2017 was $90,420.
 The highest 10% of vets earned more than $159,320, while the lowest 10% earned less than $53,980.
 The agency does not differentiate between standard veterinary practices and those who offer specialties.

 While veterinary acupuncture is not recognized by the American Veterinary Medical Association as an individual specialty category at this time, many board certified vets have completed the additional training in acupuncture and use it as a part of their practice.

-The Bureau of Labor and Statistics projects that careers in the veterinary field will continue to grow at a slightly faster than average rate.
 The interest in alternative therapies for animals also seems to be growing steadily.
 Veterinary acupuncture is expected to grow in popularity as it gains recognition in the medical community and continues to prove beneficial in treating various physical problems.